TimeIsOut/rsschool-cv/cv.md

 __GitHub__: [TimeIsOut](https://github.com/TimeIsOut) \
 __Discord__: GameIsOn#9341
 ### Some facts about me
 I am 17 years old, studying at the 1503 School in the 11th grade.
-I have ended the Yandex.Lyceum project, ending in one of the best students of the students' flow.
 I love coding, love coffee and hate lack of time.
 It's exciting for me to find new relationships in my workplace/office and talk a lot about themes, that don't even make sense.
 My core strengths are fast-learning and adapting to any problems appearing in front of me.